baidage019/weather/README.md

 * Once the server is up and running, to read the API documentation you can use this url via the browser: `http://localhost:8080/doc`
 * After the restful service is start running on port 8080, you can either use POSTMAN test tool to retrieve the information or use `curl` to retrieve the data.
 * Example test use curl  ---  `curl -v http://localhost:8080/get_tomorrow_weather_detail?zipCode=85054`
+* The Junit tests also have end to end API tests.
 * To stop the server, `Ctrl + c`